{{brizy_dc_image_alt imageSrc=

 World leaders in oral ketamine research

-Over the past ten years, Brain & Mind Hub's Dr. Jim Lagopoulos and his team have become world leaders in oral ketamine research and how it can help treat mental health conditions.
+Over the past ten years, Brain & Mind Hub's Professor Jim Lagopoulos and his team have become world leaders in oral ketamine research and how it can help treat mental health conditions.

-The work of Dr. Jim Lagopoulos and his team has focused on people struggling with treatment-resistant depression, PTSD, and suicidality, making important discoveries that have expanded global knowledge in this field.
+The work of Professor Jim Lagopoulos and his team has focused on people struggling with treatment-resistant depression, PTSD, and suicidality, making important discoveries that have expanded global knowledge in this field.

 More importantly, they have turned their research into real-world treatments, bringing meaningful change to the community through their work at Brain & Mind Hub.